bit101/glsteps/README.md

 - [https://kylewbanks.com/blog/tutorial-opengl-with-golang-part-1-hello-opengl](https://kylewbanks.com/blog/tutorial-opengl-with-golang-part-1-hello-opengl) - This one is specific to `go-gl`, but goes off in the direction of making a Conway's game of life application, so doesn't go too deep into any GL topics beyond making a white square.
 That said, for getting that far, it was indispensible.
 Thank you!
 - [https://learnopengl.com/Introduction](https://learnopengl.com/Introduction) - a great reference, but written in C, so every single line has to be translated to Go, and that is not super easy.
 But with the help of the above link, I was able to get things up and running and have been using parts of this resource as a guide for each of the steps.
+- [https://github.com/go-gl/example/blob/master/gl41core-cube/cube.go](https://github.com/go-gl/example/blob/master/gl41core-cube/cube.go) is another good resource.
+This is an official example from the `go-gl` repo.
+I guess this can serve pretty well as a best practices document.

 But even with those as guides, there are SO many steps involved just with drawing a single triangle to the screen.
 Very difficult to know where to start.
 So I started breaking it down to the absolutely bare-bones minimum, making sure I understood that, and adding as little else as I could add for each step, aiming for a single unit of understanding in each one.
 Here's where I'm at so far: